Burn Down Racism: World Rallies Against George Floyds Death - UrduPoint

 Officials around the world have been trying to balance understanding at people's pent-up anger with warnings about the dangers of a disease that has officially claimed nearly 400,000 lives globally.

-Yet tens of thousands of Australians defied Prime Minister Scott Morrison's call to "find a better way", and thousands more in Britain ignored the health minister's warning that the "coronavirus remains a real threat".
+Yet tens of thousands of Australians defied Prime Minister Scott Morrison's call to "find a better way", tens of thousands marched in France, and thousands more in Britain ignored the health minister's warning.

-"We want justice!
-We want to breathe!" hundreds chanted in Tunis, as demonstrations convulsing US cities spilled out across the world.

-- United in grief - "Are you sure of your silence," asked a poster of a man laying a pink rose at a memorial set up outside the president's office in Pretoria, South Africa.

-Many held up signs and wore face masks marked up "I can't breathe" -- the words Floyd kept repeating while handcuffed as a policeman knelt on his neck.
+Many held up signs and wore face masks marked with the words "I can't breathe" -- the words Floyd kept saying while handcuffed as a policeman knelt on his neck.

 One placard simply read "8:46" -- the amount of time the 46-year-old was pinned to the ground by the white officer before his death.